File 2017 Rent Registrations Online by July 31

 The online system allows you to print tenant forms for distribution, certified rent rolls, and owner receipts.
-The system can be found at http://www.nysdhcr.org/Apps/ORAOwner/ and questions regarding the system can be answered by the DHCR’s Processing Services Unit at email@example.com.
+The system can be found at www.nyshcr.org/Apps/RentReg/ and questions regarding the system can be answered by the DHCR’s Processing Services Unit at email@example.com or by telephone at (718) 739-6400.

 Submit two required registrations.
 In addition to filing the Annual Apartment Registration information for each apartment, you must submit Annual Registration Summary information for each building for which one or more apartment registration forms are being filed.

-To fulfill summary information requirements on the online system, once you select the Registration Year from the drop-down menu, a list of buildings that were previously registered using your assigned provider code will be displayed.
+To fulfill summary information requirements on the online system, once you select the Registration Year from the drop down, a list of buildings that were previously registered using your assigned provider code will be displayed.
 If you’re a new provider, you’ll need to add all of the appropriate buildings that you’re required to register.

 To add a new building, enter the Building ID Number and select the Add button.
 Verify that the address displayed for the Building ID Number is correct.
 If the address information is correct, continue with entering the registration information for the building.